12 responses to “6 surefire strategies to get more comments on your blog”

 I totally agree with Maryan: more than once I have given up about when I am being asked thing after thing.

-4. Reginald from Ceramic Canvas
+3. Reginald from Ceramic Canvas says

 Great suggestions.
 As a new blogger and budding photographer, I will definitely try a few of them and let you know how it works out.
 Thanks.

-6. Branden Stuart
+4. Branden Stuart says

 I’ve tried several of your tips, but there still are no comments.
 Is there something I’m doing wrong, or am I just not getting enough traffic?

-8. Auto Nationals
+5. Auto Nationals says

 Excellent tips Michelle, I’ll be off in a moment to implement #4 but I just wanted to say that there is definitely an art to get people to take a moment on your site to share their thoughts.
 I have what I feel is one of the better, even if newer, automotive blogs but I can’t seem to get the ball rolling on comments.
 It’s like chipping out your first brick in what you hope is a big dam but not even seeing a trickle of water at first.